What are you hungry for?

 About Yoga for Mindful Eating ~ Nourish from Within

-During this 7 week series that’s offered twice a year, we’ll explore impulses, emotional eating, and old behaviors around food.
-Using a clearer understanding of our emotional and physical bodies through this deeper journey, we’ll begin to clear out old habits, patterns and beliefs, and renew our relationship with food.
+During this workshop that’s offered a few times a year, you’ll explore impulses, urges, emotional eating, and old behaviors around food in a way that you can relate to them.
+Through a deep, insightful journey, a clearer understanding of why parts of you display emotions and behaviors as they do will guide you to begin to clear out old habits, patterns and beliefs, and renew your relationship with food.

-- Basking with delight in a renewed relationship with food
+- Delight in your renewed and sustainable relationship with food.

 Be in the company of others who feel just as you do!